Frequently Asked Questions

 15. How to export the index into the EPUB edition of a publication

-2. Press Export, then press Ok to create a copy of the .epub file with the index integrated.
+3. When prompted, press Export, then press Ok to create a copy of the .epub file with the index integrated.

 If the input EPUB file is named "Smith2023.epub" the new EPUB file is "Smith2023-withindex.epub".